hunterloftis/playfuljs/content/drafts/raycaster.md

 - An indoors level.
 Replace the skybox with a symmetric gradient or, if you're feeling plucky, try rendering floor and ceiling tiles (think of it this way: they're just the spaces between the walls you're already drawing!)
-- Touch controls.
-One of the nice things about a raycaster is that it doesn't depend on a GPU or 3D graphics system, so a small modification will get this example screaming on an iPad.
-Probably need to lose the rain.
 - Lighting objects.
 We already have a fairly robust lighting model.
 Why not place lights in the world and compute wall lighting based on them?
 Lights are 80% of atmosphere.